foxkit-us/PyIRC/doc/hooks.rst

 The catch-all for many default events, particularly connection events.

-A :py:class::`~PyIRC.event.HookEvent` is passed in.
+A :py:class:`~PyIRC.event.HookEvent` is passed in.

 commands_ctcp
 ^^^^^^^^^^^^^

 .. note::
-   These hooks requires the :py:class::`~PyIRC.extensions.CTCP` extension.
+   These hooks requires the :py:class:`~PyIRC.extensions.CTCP` extension.

-These hooks is used by the :py:class::`~PyIRC.extensions.CTCP` extension to call CTCP events.
+These hooks is used by the :py:class:`~PyIRC.extensions.CTCP` extension to call CTCP events.
 VERSION and PING events are implemented by default.

-A :py:class::`~PyIRC.extensions.ctcp.CTCPEvent` is passed in, which passes in the :py:class::`~PyIRC.auxparse.CTCPMessage` from the event.
+A :py:class:`~PyIRC.extensions.ctcp.CTCPEvent` is passed in, which passes in the :py:class:`~PyIRC.auxparse.CTCPMessage` from the event.

 commands_nctcp
 ^^^^^^^^^^^^^^

 .. note::
-   These hooks requires the :py:class::`PyIRC.extensions.CTCP` extension.
+   These hooks requires the :py:class:`PyIRC.extensions.CTCP` extension.

-These hooks is used by the :py:class::`~PyIRC.extensions.CTCP` extension to call NCTCP events; that is, the reply to CTCP queries.
+These hooks is used by the :py:class:`~PyIRC.extensions.CTCP` extension to call NCTCP events; that is, the reply to CTCP queries.
 No events are registered by default.

-A :py:class::`~PyIRC.extensions.ctcp.CTCPEvent` is passed in, which passes in the :py:class::`~PyIRC.auxparse.CTCPMessage` from the event.
+A :py:class:`~PyIRC.extensions.ctcp.CTCPEvent` is passed in, which passes in the :py:class:`~PyIRC.auxparse.CTCPMessage` from the event.

 modes
 ^^^^^

 .. note::
-   These hooks requires the :py:class::`~PyIRC.extensions.ModeHandler` extension.
+   These hooks requires the :py:class:`~PyIRC.extensions.ModeHandler` extension.

 These hooks emit easier-to-use events for modes, as opposed to parsing